JiweiTian/FLEP-SGS2/README.md

 **[FLEP-SGS - State Estimation](https://github.com/harryskon/FLEP-SGS-2)**

 8. Choose the simulation software and code of your choice and connect the Analog/digital signals from the NI-USB6001 to the relay RPi.
-If you choose Matlab/Simulink to develop your model use those blocks for UDP communications and connection to the DAQ device:
+If you choose Matlab/Simulink to develop your model use those blocks for UDP communication, real time simulation and for connection to the DAQ device:

 [Simulink UDP send](https://www.mathworks.com/help/supportpkg/parrot/ref/udpsend.html)